Disclaimer

 A personal Roth IRA retirement account requires people to keep the money in the account until they reach a specific retirement age, if they want to get the tax free benefits.
 If they withdraw money from the account before then, they pay extra fees.
 Get the details from your brokerage.

-A personal cash investment account with a brokerage allows people to deposit and withdraw anytime without any extra fees, just the normal fees the brokerage may charge, and taxes, as it does not have the tax benefits of a Roth IRA.
+A personal cash investment account with a brokerage allows people to deposit and withdraw anytime without any extra fees, just the normal fees the brokerage may charge, and taxes, as it does not have the tax benefits of a Roth IRA, but you are not expected to keep it invested until retirement age.
+If people can afford to do so, they might consider their own IRA and cash investment accounts..

 The three main types of stock investments are individual stocks, mutual funds, and exchange traded funds (ETFs).
 Mutual funds and ETFs are collections of many individual stocks, which involves some level of diversification.
 Mutual funds are usually bought and sold by certified financial professionals, for their customers, during premarket and post market times.
 Exchange traded funds can be bought and sold by individuals during normal stock market hours (9:30 am to 4:00 pm, Eastern Standard Time).
 Stocks are tracked and traded by their "ticker," which is a one to five letter symbol that represents the stock performance of a publicly traded company.